ketanhdoshi/ketanhdoshi.github.io/_posts/2021-06-02-Transformers-Why.md

 The Transformer gets its powers because of the Attention module.
 And this happens because it captures the relationships between each word in a sequence with every other word.

-But the all-important question is _how_ is it able to do that?
+But the all-important question is _how_ exactly does it do that?

 In this article, we will attempt to answer that question, and understand _why_ it performs the calculations that it does.

 I have a few more articles in my series on Transformers.
 In those articles, we learned about the Transformer architecture, and walked through their operation during training and inference, step-by-step.
 We also explored under the hood and understood exactly how they work in detail.

-Our goal has been to understand not just how something works but why it works that way.
+Our goal is to understand not just how something works but why it works that way.

 1. [**Overview of functionality**](https://ketanhdoshi.github.io/Transformers-Overview/) (_How Transformers are used, and why they are better than RNNs.
 Components of the architecture, and behavior during Training and Inference_)
 2. [**How it works**](https://ketanhdoshi.github.io/Transformers-Arch/) (_Internal operation end-to-end.
 How data flows and what computations are performed, including matrix representations_)